-Sir Steve Redgrave named high performance director of China's national rowing team
+Sir Steve Redgrave named high performance director of China's national rowing squad

-The Chinese Rowing Association has today announced the appointment of Sir Steve Redgrave CBE in the newly created role of high performance director for its national rowing team, the first time the organisation and its President Dr Liu Aijie, has recruited a high profile figure from outside China to support their national squad.
+The Chinese Rowing Association has today announced the appointment of Sir Steve Redgrave CBE in the newly created role of high performance director for its national rowing team, the first time the organisation has recruited a high profile figure from outside China to support their national squad.

 Sir Steve will be managing and guiding a group of elite coaching professionals charged with delivering success at the highest level on both the world and Olympic stages.